Hongda-OSU/Hongda-Portfolio-Main/src/data/about.md

 - Basketball
 - Hiking
-- Go to the Aquarium
+- The Aquarium
-- Video Games
 - Sunshine
+- Octopath Traveler
+- Elden Ring
 - The Lord of the Rings
 - Lofi Musics
 - Good Design